Last updated on February 27, 2025

 Yahenni, Undying Partisan

 Yahenni, Undying Partisan can become a beater to take out one or two players if you give it indestructible before casting a board wipe.
-It’s even better if it’s done before combat so that you can swing with it the same turn.
+Ideally you'll do this before combat so that you can swing with it the same turn.

 The Mana Base

-Some notable utility lands include Cabal Coffers, Mortuary Mire, Unclaimed Territory, Urborg, Tomb of Yawgmoth (helps with black need), Vault of the Archangel, and Voldaren Estate.
-You also have the usual gambit of mana rocks to help push you into turns early.
+Some notable utility lands include Cabal Coffers, Mortuary Mire, Unclaimed Territory, Urborg, Tomb of Yawgmoth (helps with the heavy black commitment), Vault of the Archangel, and Voldaren Estate.
+You also have the usual gamut of mana rocks to help push early mana production.

 The Strategy